SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Methodology

 \section{Methodology}

-Our work is based on DQAS, which uses a gradient-based and placeholder-based search method that searches for architectures to build placeholders and construct a quantum circuit by combining these placeholders in an orderly manner.
-Each placeholder will most likely be replaced by one candidate operation from the operation pool, which has the maximal value of architecture parameters.
+Our work SA-DQAS derives from integrating self-attention mechanism with DQAS, which uses a gradient-based method to construct a quantum circuit by replacing these placeholders with one possible candidate operation from the operation pool.
+We show our algorithm in Fig~\ref{Fig.SA-DQAS}.
 We denote the operation pool as $\mathcal{O}$.
-A circuit is a sequence of $p$ placeholders described as $U=\prod_{i=0}^p u_i(\theta_i)$, where $u_i$ stands for unitary placeholder and can be replaced by any operation candidate $o_i \in \mathcal{O}$, and $\theta_i$ are the parameters of trainable gates.
-For each placeholder $u_i$, there is a $l=|\mathcal{O}|$ dimensional vector $\alpha_{i}$ for controlling the architecture parameters of the operation candidates; the architecture parameter matrix is thus $(\alpha_{ij}) \in \mathbb{R}^{p\times l}$.
-The fitness of the operation $o_j$ on the placeholder $u_i$ is normalized by $p(u_i=o_j, \alpha_i)=\frac{exp(\alpha_{ij})}{\sum_{\mathcal{O}} exp(\alpha_{io})}$ and then used in Eq~\ref{Eq.prob} as the probability.
-Such a setting makes the search process focus on operations in one placeholder but ignores the relationship among operation candidates placed on different placeholders.
+A circuit is a sequence of $p$ placeholders described as where $u_i$ stand for unitary placeholder, and $\theta_i$ are the parameters of trainable gates.
+The architecture parameter matrix is $(\alpha_{ij}) \in \mathbb{R}^{p\times l}$ with $l=|\mathcal{O}|$.
+The probability is calculated by Eq~\ref{Eq.prob} .
+This setting makes the search process continue and focuses on operations in one placeholder but ignores the relationship among operation candidates placed on different placeholders.

-As shown in Figure~\ref{Fig.SA-DQAS}, each vector of architecture parameters $\alpha_{i}$ is viewed as a word, and the architecture matrix $\alpha$ is viewed as a sentence.
-The output of the encoder is the architecture parameters, including relationship features.
-Then we use the residual connection~\cite{he2016deep} to add these features to the original architecture parameter matrix $\alpha$:
+\paragraph{Encoder $F1$\&$F2$} As shown in Fig~\ref{Fig.SA-DQAS}, each architecture parameters vector $\alpha_{i}$ is viewed as a word, and the architecture matrix $\alpha$ is viewed as a sentence.
+The output of the encoder is the architecture parameters, including relationship features, and is added to the original architecture parameter matrix $\alpha$:

 where $F$ is the encoder and $\beta$ is the scaling coefficient.